manassaloi/manassaloi.github.io/_posts/2020-02-04-swiggy-tinyowl-foodpanda.markdown

 It managed to delight you with 20 min ETAs, and delivery boys who did not have to call you 5 times to understand your location, because they understood far early that owning the delivery experience is key.

-Zomato always started delivering food themselves when they couldn't compete with Swiggy's delivery experience.
+Zomato at first did not deliver the food themselves and instead relied on the restaurants to fullfil the delivery.
+The JTBD in food delivery is delivery of fresh food on time and not just the food order placement.
+By not owning the end to end experience, Zomato was losing to Swiggy.
+Hence they also started delivering food themselves when they couldn't compete with Swiggy's delivery experience.

 The difference between Swiggy and Tinyowl or FoodPanda was that if all 3 stopped discounts, and you would had to go with one, it would always be Swiggy.
 Maybe at a lower frequency, but your preference would always be Swiggy.